 First PhD programs established in biochemistry, biostatistics, environmental medicine and radiological science.

-JHSPH launches the General Preventive Medicine Residency, the first board-certified graduate medical training program at a school of public health.
+The Bloomberg School launches the General Preventive Medicine Residency, the first board-certified graduate medical training program at a school of public health.

 First PhD graduate: Clyde Martin, Alfred Kinsey’s co-author on landmark sexuality studies.

 First Black full professor at the Bloomberg School and JHU: M. Alfred Haynes, MD, in International Health.
 Haynes advocates for diversifying medical education and becomes founding dean of Charles Drew Graduate School of Medicine in Los Angeles.

 David Paige, MD, MPH ’69, and the Maryland Food Bank establish an iron-fortified infant formula program in Baltimore’s Cherry Hill neighborhood.
 It is expanded statewide, and in 1974 becomes a model for the federal Women, Infants and Children (WIC) nutrition supplementation program.
 Of 8.8 million WIC recipients in 2016, 1.8 million (21%) are African American and 906,698 (10%) are American Indian/Alaskan Natives.

 John E. Wennberg, MD, MPH ’66, and Biostatistics faculty member Alan Gittelsohn, PhD, MPH, write in Science about regional variations in cost and utilization of medical care, paving the way to major reforms in health care delivery and financing.